Recognizing trainees’ exceptional research and presentations at the Annual Hope Center Retreat

 2017

-Yedda Li, grad student in the lab of Mark Sands
+Yedda Li, graduate student in the lab of Mark Sands

 “Combination therapy increase lifespan and improves clinicobehavioral performance in the murine model of globoid cell leukodystrophy”